-Students will produce coursework responding to briefs and tasks set that demonstrate their ability to identify, develop and exhibit their ability in the writing, design, and production of comics.
-Students will be expected to synthesise their illustrative style, creative writing skills, design fundamentals and their visual storytelling skills to create comic art.
+Students will produce coursework that demonstrates their ability to identify, develop and apply techniques and theories in the production of comics, whilst being aware of their time keeping and working to deadlines.
+Students will need to document their progress through the module providing annotations of critical reflections.
 Students will submit a PDF document that contains (but not limited to) the full design process, final project outcomes and reflections throughout.
 This will or could include: